Public Adjuster Illinois

 What is night chasing?

-Night chasing is a statute that prevents adjusters from soliciting owners between the hours of 7 PM and 8 AM.
+Night chasing is a statute that prevents adjusters from soliciting owners between 7 PM and 8 AM.
 The act states that “A Public Insurance Adjuster may not propose or attempt to propose to any person that the Public Insurance Adjuster represent that person while a loss-producing occurrence is continuing nor while the fire department or its representatives are engaged at the damaged premises nor between the hours of 7:00 p.m. and 8:00 a.m.”

 These individuals try to take advantage of property owners in their moments of weakness.
 You can report these individuals to the Department of Insurance if you feel you’ve encountered a night chaser.